Human Papillomavirus (HPV) Vaccination

 HPV immunisation programme cohort

-The objective of the HPV immunisation programme is to provide three doses of HPV vaccine to females before they reach an age when the risk of HPV infection increases and they are at subsequent risk of cervical cancer.
+The objective of the HPV immunisation programme is to provide two doses of HPV vaccine to females before they reach an age when the risk of HPV infection increases and they are at subsequent risk of cervical cancer.

-Females aged 9 to 11 years
+Young people aged 9 to 11 years

-Gardasil® and Cervarix® are licensed for individuals from the age of 9 years.
+Gardasil®, Gardasil® 9 and Cervarix® are licensed for individuals from the age of 9 years.
 Vaccination is not routinely recommended for those aged 9 to 11 years and is not covered by the national immunisation programme.

-Females aged 18 or over
+Adults aged 25 or over

 All suspected adverse drug reactions, no matter how minor, should be reported in children under 18 years (even if the black triangle symbol has been removed), using the Yellow Card reporting scheme (www.mhra.gov.uk/yellowcard).

 As with most vaccines, the most common side-effect is mild-to-moderate swelling, redness and pain at the site where the injection is given.
 Other mild side-effects (eg, slightly raised temperature, sickness, dizziness, diarrhoea and muscle aches) have been reported.